hoelzl/ARGoS-Scripting/README.md

 Complation Notes
 ----------------

-The makefiles in this repository assume that you have LuaJIT installed.
-If you want to use the traditional Lua implementation, just change the file `controllers/lua_controller/CMakeLists.txt` from
+The makefiles in this repository assume that you have the traditional Lua implementation installed and that your linker can find it in the standard paths.

+If you want to use the fabulous LuaJIT, just change the file `controllers/lua_controller/CMakeLists.txt` from

+	target_link_libraries(lua_controller lua uuid)

+to

 	target_link_libraries(lua_controller luajit-5.1 uuid)

-to

-	target_link_libraries(lua_controller lua uuid)

-and everything will continue to work (albeit more slowly).
+and everything should continue to work (albeit more quickly).

 For using LuaJIT on 64-bit Mac OS X you have to compile the ARGoS simulator with the following linker flags: `-Wl,-pagezero_size,10000